Ahmad-Albaige/Centralized-Windows-Security-Log-Analysis-with-Splunk/readme.md

-**Centralized Windows Event Log Analysis with Splunk**
+# Centralized Windows Log Analysis

-This is a beginner, self-directed SOC lab focused on understanding SIEM fundamentals, log centralization, and authentication event analysis using Splunk.
+### Splunk · Windows Event Logs

+## Objective

-This project demonstrates how Windows Security events are collected, centralized, and analyzed in a SIEM, mirroring entry-level SOC workflows.
+Understand how Windows Security logs are collected, centralized, and analyzed in a SIEM environment.

-It was to grasp how alerts are passed from an endpoint to a SIEM, and how events for authentication can be queried after being centralized.

-**Scenario**

-For Windows systems, it logs Security events, including logon successes or failures.
+---

+## Scenario

-Unlike analyzing local events, logs are submitted to a central Splunk server for analysis and monitoring.
+Windows authentication events (successful and failed logins) were collected from a local system and forwarded to a central Splunk server for analysis.

-**Environment**

-\- Windows VM (Log Source)

-\- Windows Event Log of Security Events

-\- Splunk Universal Forwarder

-\- Linux VM (SIEM server)

-\- Splunk Enterprise

-**"Network communication"**

-\- The logs are transmitted to Splunk using TCP port 9997

-Even so, the following actions
+---

+## What I Did

-\- Setup and implemented Splunk Enterprise on a Linux environment
+- Installed and configured Splunk Enterprise on a Linux VM

-– Installed the Splunk Universal Forwarder on Windows.
+- Installed Splunk Universal Forwarder on a Windows system

-\- Forwarder was configured to retrieve the Windows Security events

-\- Sent logs to the Splunk server for indexing
+- Forwarded Windows Security logs (Event ID 4624 and 4625) to Splunk
+- Verified log ingestion over TCP port 9997

-\- Evaluated ingestion and events related to authentication using Splunk searches
+- Queried authentication events using Splunk searches

-**Example analysis**

-These types of events were investigated:

-\- Successful logons (EventID 4624)

-\- Logon failures (Event ID 4625)

-**Searches were employed in the following ways:**

-Comparison of successful vs failed logins - Detect accounts that create auth events – Instead of analyzing event time series on the endpoint, do the analysis at the central server.

-Note: This is a beginner-level project emphasizing SIEM fundamentals and log flow, not advanced detection engineering or alert tuning. screen captures are included within the repository.
+---

+## Analysis

+- Compared successful vs failed login events
+- Identified patterns of repeated failed logins
+- Observed how authentication activity can be monitored centrally instead of locally

+---

+## Why This Matters

+- Centralized logging is essential for monitoring multiple systems
+- Authentication events provide key indicators of suspicious activity
+- Enables analysts to detect abnormal login behavior across environments

+---

+## Skills Demonstrated

+- SIEM setup and configuration (Splunk)
+- Log forwarding and ingestion
+- Windows Event Log analysis
+- Basic authentication monitoring